Whether you just found out about Page Experience, or you’re looking for specific details on the topic, this guide is for you.

 Largest Contentful Paint (LCP) measures the time (in milliseconds) until the page’s largest content element is rendered in the viewport.

-It’s one of the many metrics that quantify how long it takes for the user to see what they’re looking for rendered on the screen.
+It’s one of the many metrics that quantify how long it takes for users to see what they’re looking for rendered on the screen.

 Similar metrics include First Contentful Paint, First Meaningful Paint, and Speed Index.
 The problem is, each of those metrics comes with its own bias towards a particular type of web page.
 Because how do you determine which element of the page is vital for the user to see first, on a large scale?